tighten/jigsaw/readme.md

     `$ jigsaw init my-site`

+#### Installing Locally

-> If you run into dependency conflicts trying to install Jigsaw globally, you can always create your project folder first and install Jigsaw locally using `composer require jigsaw/jigsaw`
+If you run into dependency conflicts when trying to install Jigsaw globally, you can always install it locally on a per site basis.

+1. Create a folder for your site:

+    `$ mkdir my-site && cd my-site`

+2. Install Jigsaw via Composer:

+    `$ composer require jigsaw/jigsaw`

+3. Initialize a new project in the current folder:

+    `$ ./vendor/bin/jigsaw init`

 ### Building your first site